Vendicated/Vencord/README.md

 - PhilsPluginLibrary by Philhk
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop and nyx
-- Quest Completer by HappyEnderman, SerStars, thororen
+- QuestCompleter by HappyEnderman, SerStars, thororen
 - QuestionMarkReplacement by nyx
+- Quoter by Samwich
 - RepeatMessage by Tolgchu
 - ReplaceActivityTypes by Nyako
 - ReplyPingControl by ant0n and MrDiamond
+- RPCStats by Samwich
 - ScreenRecorder by AutumnVN
 - SearchFix by Jaxx
 - SekaiStickers by MaiKokain